Frequently Asked Questions

 If the claims are won, all persons who have an eligible claim will be able to seek the compensation for their qualifying journeys made after 1 October 2015 for the SW/SE claim and 24 November 2015 for the TSGN claim.

-If you think you are entitled to compensation you should keep any evidence of all Travelcard ownership and rail fare purchases relating to the South Western.
-Southeastern, Thameslink, Southern, Great Northern, and/or Gatwick Express rail networks.
+If you think you are entitled to compensation you should keep any evidence of all Travelcard ownership and rail fare purchases relating to the South Western, Southeastern, Thameslink, Southern, Great Northern, and/or Gatwick Express rail networks.

-You may have one or more claims under both the SW/SE claim and TSGN proposed claim as long as you provide evidence of your Travelcard ownership and rail fare purchases on the relevant routes.
+You may have one or more claims under both the SW/SE claim and TSGN claim as long as you provide evidence of your Travelcard ownership and rail fare purchases on the relevant routes.

 Back To Top